 - Share archival material: send us a copy of information relating to historical experiences of lesbophobia (including information relating to the conviction of women for holding hands in 1977)

 - Share a story: older lesbians are invited to share their stories of resistance and we invite younger lesbians to talk to an older lesbian and document a story together

-- Share a photo: we invite all women, and lesbians in particular, to send us a photo holding hands – on a tram, in a park, on the couch, in a paddock – anywhere that can be shared
+- Share a photo/hold hands in public: we invite all women, and lesbians in particular, to send us a photo holding hands – on a tram, in a park, on the couch, in a paddock – anywhere that can be shared

 1. Share archival material

 Please share any archival material relating to historical experiences of lesbophobia.
-We will share suitable material on this webpage and we are working with ALGA to present historical information during the Victorian Seniors Festival.
+We will share suitable material on this webpage and we are working with ALGA to present historical information on this webpage.
 We are also calling for a volunteer to search through the microfiche at the State Library of the Sun newspaper and, if necessary, Truth, between November 1976 and April 1977, for the report of the two women holding hands on a tram.

 2. Share a story

 We think it is important to hear lesbians historical experiences of lesbophobia and their stories of resistance in response.
 We invite older lesbians to share these stories and particularly encourage younger, middle and mature aged lesbians, and other people, to talk to older lesbians about their experiences.
 Stories can be short (a few paragraphs) or long.
 Please email your stories to Dr Catherine Barrett at Alice’s Garage or ring Catherine for more information (contact details below).

 Here’s a link to our stories so far

 3. Share a photo #womenholdinghands

 Please send us your photo of two women holding hands – on a tram, in a park, on the couch, in a paddock – anywhere that can be shared.
 Check out our album below of photos that have been shared.
 Ways to share include: